-Breaking: Another Zimbabwean set to complete transfer to Sudan - Soccer24
+Another Zimbabwean set to complete transfer to Sudan - Soccer24

 The forward had only signed for the Platinum Boys in January after spending several seasons in Europe.
 He featured in one match – the Castle Challenge Cup against Highlanders – before the season was suspended due to the coronavirus pandemic.

 Songani will undergo his medical at Hilal before signing a contract.
+The player is waiting to get cleared to travel to North Africa without facing travel restrictions on the way due to the coronavirus pandemic.

 Should he completes the move, he will join Last Jesi who signed a three-year contract with the club.